chitrung-gg/Cat-s-Adventure/README.md

 # Credits

-- This project is made by Nguyen Chi Trung
+- This project is made by [Chi Trung](https://github.com/chitrung-gg)
 - Game assets are available free use by various developers:
+    - Itch.io
+    - Craftpix.net
+    - Gameart2d.com
-    - itch.io
+    - Fontspace.com

 # Licenses

-- This is the free and non-commercial game project
+- This is a free and non-commercial game project
-- Pull requests are welcome.